 How is CBD oil made?

-CBD oil can be made by using either hemp or marijuana, but the bulk of CBD products you find are created by extracting valuable plant components from hemp.
-Hemp is naturally high in CBD and low in THC, whereas marijuana is naturally high in THC and usually lower in CBD.
+CBD oil is made from hemp plants.
+The US federal government classifies a hemp plant as any cannabis plant containing less than 0.3% THC by weight.
+Hemp strains like Lifter and Hawaiian Haze are naturally high in CBD and low in THC, whereas strains that you find at adult-use or medical dispensaries are naturally high in THC and usually lower in CBD.
 Plus, in order to be legal, CBD oil products must contain less than 0.3 percent THC.

-Once the cannabinoids are extracted, they are mingled with a carrier oil for easy dosing, as noted above.
+Once the cannabinoids and other plant compounds are extracted, they are mingled with a carrier oil for easy dosing, as noted above.
 MCT (medium-chain triglyceride) oil contains specific plant-derived fats (like coconut oil) that work well in acting as a carrier oil.

 How to Use CBD Oil